tom-h/Corpus-Cleaning/PITCHME.md

 - One where categories of annotation/metadata are clearly distinguishable to other researchers (and to computers…) |
 - One where tokens are consistently delimited in a principled and consistent fashion |
-- Ideally, one where each category of annotation/metadata is distinguished in parallel but separate streams
+- Ideally, one where each category of annotation/metadata is distinguished in parallel but separate streams |

 ---

 - More likely: a collection of conventions that are well documented and consistently applied

----

-Cleaning a corpus is the process of:
-- reviewing the categories that you have coded,
-- documenting conventions, or better
-- moving away from convention to explicit, consistent and verbose coding of categories of annotations

 ---